verdinjoshua1982/kotlin-web-site/docs/topics/multiplatform/multiplatform-run-tests.md

 The [`kotlin.test` API](https://kotlinlang.org/api/latest/kotlin.test/) is available for multiplatform tests.
 When you [create a multiplatform project](multiplatform-create-lib.md), the Project Wizard automatically adds test dependencies to common and platform-specific source sets.

-If you didn’t use the Project Wizard to create your project, you can [add the dependencies manually](gradle.md#set-dependencies-on-test-libraries).
+If you didn't use the Project Wizard to create your project, you can [add the dependencies manually](gradle.md#set-dependencies-on-test-libraries).

 ## Run tests for one or more targets